anto987678/Timpuri-Noi-pe-Drumuri-Vechi---Database/README.md

 The project entails creating an interactive web application, designing a relational database, and analyzing pedestrian and traffic flow.
 The database, which I wrote mostly in SQL, monitors traffic lights, waiting times, and light changes for pedestrians and vehicles.
 By adjusting the timing of traffic lights and identifying peak hours, we demonstrated a noticeable reduction in red-light violations and an overall improvement in traffic fluidity.

 The final platform includes real-time statistics and an interactive map highlighting areas in need of infrastructure improvement.

+Here I uploaded the code of the database, and also the powerpoint presentation of the project which shows the functionalities of the database and also examples of queries.